 - Author: Sinead Murray

-- Keywords: Energy, Electricity transmission and distribution, Energy
+- Keywords: Energy, Electricity transmission and distribution, Power and renewables

 SINGAPORE - 8 March, 2017 – DNV GL, the world’s largest resource of independent energy experts and certification body, signed a Memorandum of Understanding (MoU) with the Electricity Generating Authority of Thailand (EGAT) at the EGAT Headquarters in Nonthaburi, Thailand yesterday afternoon.
 The MoU was signed by Mathias Steck, Executive Vice President Asia Pacific, DNV GL – Energy and Suthon Boonprasong, Deputy Governor of Transmission Systems, EGAT.

 DNV GL, with its knowledge and global experience in the various fields of energy asset management and grid integration, will lend its expertise to EGAT as its a preferred technical advisor to harness quality, promote technology and give EGAT a competitive edge.
 The expertise will consist of exploring new technologies in transmission systems, smart asset management and disruptive technologies for the energy industry which will propel EGAT to a market leading position in the highly competitive Thai utilities sector and be one of the best in the region.

 EGAT looks to DNV GL as a valued partner in their journey to digitalization and future proofing their existing asset.
 In his address Suthon Boonprasong, Deputy Governor of Transmission Systems, EGAT expressed, “I am glad for EGAT to collaborate with technologically advanced company, DNV GL.
 With their dedication to making the world safer, smarter and greener, this MoU will facilitate technical collaborations and knowledge sharing while also considering environmental trends and issues.”